Congratulations to our 2023 Scholarship Finalists!

-Students must currently be enrolled in twelfth grade in a public school in DC, MD, or VA.
+Students must currently be enrolled in twelfth grade in a public or private school in DC, MD, or VA.

 Students must plan to attend a two or four-year college or university as a Visual Arts major

-Students must be U.S. citizens and have attended public school in DC, MD, or VA for the past two years.
+Students must be U.S. citizens and have attended public or private school in DC, MD, or VA for the past two years.

 The scholarships may be used for tuition, campus room/board, and instructional resource expenses at any college or university.